Georgia State Income Tax 2026

 Does Georgia have a local income tax?

 Sources: Georgia Department of Revenue (dor.georgia.gov), Tax Foundation 2026 State Tax Guide.
-Data verified April 2026.
+Data verified June 2026.
 Not tax advice.
+Always confirm current figures with the Georgia DOR or a licensed CPA or Enrolled Agent before filing.